ashdavies/talks/2019-09-24-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 # Constructor vs Property injection

 - Constructor val
-  - Easy to use
+  - Easier to use
-  - Safe at runtime if project compile successfully
+  - Reliable dependency injection
+  - Compilation safety

 - Property lateinit var injection
-  - Kotlin properties uses property access syntax via accessors
+  - Synthetic property accessors
-  - Unclear where the annotation is applied, accessor or property
+  - Unclear where the annotation is applied
   - Dont forget to use with `@field:`

 ^ lateinit var is error prone and hacky to test

+^ Constructor injection is much clearer

 ---

 # Scope Annotations 🎯

-^ Ash

 ---